Attack on Orahovac: Events

 The Serbian police counted 58 bodies, five of which were collected by family members, and had buried 51 bodies which they claimed were all KLA combatants.
 40 of them were buried on the eastern edge of town next to a garbage dump.
 11 were buried in Prizren.
 There were witness reports of up to 500 dead, but these claims are unsubstantiated.
 Amnesty International concluded in August 1998 that the number exceeded 58 and noted the figure frequently cited by ethnic Albanian sources as 200.
 Local organizations compiled lists of dead, numbering between 24–48 names.
 HRW (2001) estimated at least 42 deaths, but did not describe their occupation or ethnicity.

-The KLA had been decisively defeated, with considerable losses.
+The KLA had been defeated, with considerable losses.
 They were later pushed out across Mališevo.

-Abductions
+War crimes

 Relatives of murdered Serb abductees from villages Opteruša and Retimlje.

 Simultaneously with the attack, the KLA attacked neighbouring Serb villages.
 Serb civilians were expelled from villages Opteruša and Retimlje.
 With light artillery and machine guns, the KLA attacked for 45 minutes the Zočište Monastery where thirty elderly Serbs had taken shelter, together with seven monks and a nun, and damaged the communal house with two grenades.
 Local Serbs told HRW that the monks resisted with four rifles for two hours before giving up.
 The KLA took everyone in the monastery to a school in nearby Semetište.
-Of the abducted Serbs, 35 were subsequently released on 22 July, and another ten on the night of 29–30 July.
+Of the abducted Serbs, 35 were subsequently released unharmed on 22 July, and another ten on the night of 29–30 July.
 The KLA had abducted 85 ethnic Serbs during the Orahovac offensive.
 The fate of the other estimated forty abductees was unknown and they are presumed to have been murdered.
 In 2005 remains of 47 victims were excavated in two mass graves in Klina and Mališevo.